EinarElen/prototype-geometry/README.md

 Solids are objects with purely geometrical properties such as a box, a sphere, or a more complicated geometry

--   `absorberBox` is the solid that represents the absorber layer.
+-   `absorber_box` is the solid that represents the absorber layer.
     -   TODO: Document this @petergy
 -   There are four boxes representing the four different types of scintillator layers (front vertical, front horizontal, back vertical, back horizontal).
 These are defined using the corresponding width/height from
     [Constants](#constants), e.g.